“What you think it is?”

 The angel raised his sword, the flames crackling in the cool air.
 Its light sent harsh orange shadows around the room.

 “PREPARE TO MEET THY MAKER, MORTAL.”

 Mickey cringed reflexively, his eyes shutting of their own accord.
 There was a clang, and Mickey looked up in surprise to see the angel’s eyes rolled up into its head.
-He sagged, and then swayed, then tipped to one side, over the lip of the grinder.
-His sword clattered to the ground, and extinguished itself with a whoosh.
-There was silence for a moment, and then the machine lurched to life, and the angel’s body was sucked into the teeth of the grinder.
-A cloud of feathers was burped across the room in the wake of the sudden, violent motion.
+It sagged, and then swayed, then tipped to one side, over the lip of the grinder.
+Its sword clattered to the ground, and extinguished with a whoosh.
+Silence held sway for a moment, then the machine lurched to life, and the angel’s body was sucked into the teeth of the grinder.
+A cloud of feathers burped across the room in the wake of the sudden, violent motion.
 Jerry emerged from the cloud, waving a hand, a bent paddle in his other.

 Mickey watched the machine grind the angel, and sighed.